-Variously called the Candy Kid, the LaCrosse Lulu, the Big Bohemian, and even Edward the Mighty-but known in boxscores simply as "Koney"-Ed Konetchy led National League first basemen in fielding eight times and batted .281 in 2,085 games.
-His 2,150 hits included 344 doubles, 181 triples (17th all time), and 74 home runs.
-Koney was a right-handed hitter who almost always batted cleanup, stood straight up at the plate, choked up on his bat, and sent liners to the outfield fences.
+Variously called the Candy Kid, the LaCrosse Lulu, the Big Bohemian, and even Edward the Mighty-but known in boxscores simply as "Koney"-Ed Konetchy led his league's first basemen in fielding eight times and batted .281 in 2,085 games.
+His 2,150 hits included 344 doubles, 182 triples (15th all time), and 74 home runs.
+Koney was a right-handed hitter who stood straight up at the plate, choked up on his bat, and sent liners to the outfield fences.
 He was the kind of player that "even the umpire liked," with a "handshake that is sincere and a friendship more than surface."
-"I not only play baseball for the salary connected with it, but I really and truly love the game," Ed once told a reporter, "and like to fan just as much now as I did in the old days back in LaCrosse, when we used to get the pictures of the athletes out of cigarette boxes."
+"I not only play baseball for the salary connected with it, but I really and truly love the game," Ed once told a reporter, "and like to be a fan just as much now as I did in the old days back in LaCrosse, when we used to get the pictures of the athletes out of cigarette boxes."

 One of seven children, Edward Joseph Konetchy was born to immigrant Bohemian parents on September 3, 1885, in LaCrosse, Wisconsin.
 "I know I tried to play baseball as soon as I was big enough to raise a bat from the ground," Ed remembered.
 "I used to play all the time that I could get a chance with some little scrub team or other, but the first real serious experience I had along this line was after I'd gone to work."
 After attending school until age 14, Konetchy began working in a LaCrosse candy factory.
 "I used to get up and walk the two miles to the factory, carrying my dinner pail, and work ten hours," he recalled.
 "After that we'd all get together and walk two miles in another direction to the ball field.
 There we'd play baseball until it was too dark to see, and then we'd walk home.
 We did this not once or twice, but five times a week on average.
 Sunday we'd gather the club together and go off to some one-horse place maybe three or four hours ride away on a slow train to play baseball with some other club."